Online Data Curation for Object Detection via Marginal Contributions to Dataset-level Average Precision: Experiments

 Tab.~\ref{tab:kd_combo} further explores the relationship between DetGain-based curation and existing KD methods that utilize the pretrained teacher~\cite{pkd,crosskd, lkd, mulkd}.
 With FCOS–Res50 under a $2\times$ schedule (matching the setting of CrossKD), DetGain alone is comparable with state-of-the-art KD methods (e.g., PKD~\cite{pkd}, CrossKD~\cite{crosskd}).
 Unlike KD methods, which modify the loss function or introduces additional training heads and feature-alignment modules, our method is \emph{non-intrusive}: it operates purely on the data level without altering the model architecture, training objective, or inference procedure.
 This simplicity allows DetGain to be easily applied to any detector without code-level modification.

 Compared with KD methods, DetGain is less sensitive to the strength of the teacher.
 Even when the teacher and student share the same architecture (e.g., ResNet-50), DetGain remains effective, whereas KD performance drops significantly with weaker teachers.
 Importantly, DetGain and KD are \emph{complementary}: KD transfers feature-level knowledge, while DetGain enhances sample-level quality.
-Combining the two is equivalent to training the student on the most informative samples while aligning the internal representations.
-In practice, a single teacher can be used for both processes in one pass, where its outputs simultaneously provide the DetGain scores and the distillation loss, improving results without additional computational cost.
+Combining the two is equal to training the student on the most informative samples while aligning the internal representations.